 First of all, do what you can.
 Anything is better than nothing, and although doing a full training programme is best, you’ll certainly gain some benefits from just doing a handful of snowboarding workouts before you go.

-Secondly, there are lots of things you can fit into your daily routine, like standing on one foot while you do your teeth!
+Secondly, there are lots of things you can fit into your daily routine, like standing on one foot while you brush your teeth!
 This will help improve your balance as well as work the stabilising muscles in your knees and ankles.

 Take the stairs whenever you can.
 Better still, take them two steps at a time!
 The major muscles in your legs and glutes will be worked hard.